a contemptuous word for a highlander or anyone from the north

 an uncouth, countrified person

-Both Teuchters Bars have a traditional Scottish pub feel containing an extensive whisky list, a cracking selection of mainly Scottish bottled & cask or keg draught beer, plenty wine, cider, soft drinks & gin.
-The food menus suit the relaxed atmosphere: mugs of haggis, neeps & tatties, Cullen Skink or haggis stovies alongside pub staples like burgers, hot dogs & pies.
+both bars have a traditional highland pub feel containing an extensive whisky list, a cracking selection of mainly scottish bottled & cask or keg draught beer, plenty wine, cider, soft drinks & gin. the food menus suit the relaxed atmosphere: mugs of haggis, neeps & tatties, cullen skink or haggis stovies alongside pub staples like burgers, hot dogs & pies.

 the a room in… bistros serve a modern scottish menu using locally & responsibly sourced food from scotland’s natural larder. whether you’d like an intimate meal for two, to celebrate a work or family occasion or anything in between, either can cater for you.